Chart Color Schemes

 Population growth drivers in Wurtulla are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Wurtulla statistical area (Lv2) is around 6,288.
-This figure reflects an increase of 34 people since the 2021 Census, which reported a population of 6,254.
-The change is inferred from AreaSearch's estimation of the resident population at 6,282 following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,817 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Wurtulla (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 4.4%, outpacing the SA3 area.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 64.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Wurtulla is estimated at around 6,288 people.
+This figure reflects an increase of 34 individuals since the 2021 Census, which reported a population of 6,254 people.
+The change was inferred from AreaSearch's estimate of 6,282 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional 84 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,817 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Wurtulla has demonstrated resilient growth patterns with a compound annual growth rate of 4.4%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, a significant population increase is forecasted for the top quartile of national non-metropolitan areas, with Wurtulla (SA2) expected to increase by 1,673 persons to 2041, reflecting a gain of 34.1% in total over the 17 years.
+However, all drivers including overseas migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, an above median population growth of national non-metropolitan areas is projected for the suburb, with an expected increase to around 7,958 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 34.1% in total over the 17 years.

 Frequently Asked Questions - Population